Accounting & Tax terms explained

 Closing Balance

-The closing balance for a business refers to the amount of funds available to a business after the reporting period has ended.
+The closing balance for a business refers to the amount of funds available to a company after the reporting period has ended.

 Capital Expenditure

-Capital expenditures of a company is the cost incurred for buying and maintaining fixed assets like property, land or machinery.
+Capital expenditures of a company are the costs incurred for buying and maintaining fixed assets like property, land or machinery.

-A tax levied on the company’s taxable profit for a particular accounting period payable to HMRC.
-Understand corporation tax in detail or hire an accountant to help you process your tax in order to save time and money.
+A tax levied on the company’s taxable profit for a particular accounting period is payable to HMRC.
+Understand corporation tax in detail, or hire an accountant to help you process your tax to save time and money.

 Cost of Goods Sold

-The cost incurred in the production of goods that are sold, for instance, labour wages and material cost.
+The cost incurred in the production of goods that are sold, for instance, labour wages and material costs.

 Credit Note